w3c/wcag-act-rules/content/aria-state-or-property-valid-value-6a7281.md

 Some user agents treat the value of `aria-*` attribute as case-sensitive (even when these are not ID) while some treat them as case-insensitive.

 ## Background

+Only for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
+For non-required properties, this is not a requirement.
+For example, the value of the `aria-errormessage` attribute on an `input` does not need to reference an `id` that exists within the same document, because an [HTML element](https://html.spec.whatwg.org/#htmlelement) with such and `id` may be created in response to an [event](https://dom.spec.whatwg.org/#event) that may or may not happen.

+For value type `URI`, this rule does not require that the destination URI exists.

 - [ARIA state or property is permitted](https://act-rules.github.io/rules/5c01ea)
 - [Understanding Success Criterion 4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)